Sharing Access with Carers and Family

 The GPS Dementia Tracker allows anyone to text for an instant location if they know the specific command to send.
 So you can give the Tracker's phone number and text command to anyone who needs access (including the police, if they're involved in a search when others are unavailable).

-Up to four carers can receive alerts
+Up to five carers can receive alerts, with lots of flexibility

 One person for the outgoing call